webda2l/symfony-docs/templates.rst

     $ php bin/console lint:twig templates/article/recent_list.html.twig

     # you can also show the deprecated features used in your templates
-    # (only the first deprecation is shown, so run multiple times to catch all)
     $ php bin/console lint:twig --show-deprecations templates/email/

     # you can also excludes directories